SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Cloud_Connection_Issues.md

 ## Check the cloud session

 Manually renewing the cloud identity can be necessary if dataminer.services could not renew its tokens automatically for too long.
-This can for example happen if no internet access was available for an extended period (usually minimum 3 days).
+This can for example happen if no internet access was available for an extended period (more than 6 consecutive days).

 1. In DataMiner Cube, go to *System Center* > *Cloud*.